ivans3/minikube-log-viewer/README.md

 Features:
  * uses HTTP SSE (no indexer or indexing delay)
  * uses xtail as the log collector
- * namespace filtering (use filename filter patterns such as `_yournamespace_`, and you can bookmark a link with a `filename_filter_regexp` query string item to save the selection)
+ * namespace filtering (and you can bookmark a link with a `?namespace=yournamespace` query string to save it)

-TODO:
  * search feature
  * pause/resume feature

+TODO:
+ * hilight matches in search feature